 To me it is a film made in 1986 and set in a fantastial version of the future, where the world looks like the crystal maze and the pet shop boys are the soundtrak to everything.
 The opening of the film is beautifully sombre, imagining the darker, more romantic side of the subultre.
 The landscape is a futuristic image of a pre-raphelite landscape, a pathetic fallacy of the disaster that is to come.
 The fashion mirrors the mood with draped dark prints and icy, gothic jewellry lavishly adorned by the forlorn figures in the snow.

+The digital prints are sublime, precious jewels spliced with reptiles and vile 80's power jewellery.
 They layer, interact and even move in similar ways to that they work on the body, and have enrgy even when static.
+Also, J'adore the embellishment of the hats.
+Spikes, tassles and jewels have lustre and danger.

 Stills from the film